Do seasonal workers pay tax?

 What is the National Minimum Wage/National Living Wage?

-As with any other employee, the employer must pay you at least the National Minimum Wage (NMW) or National Living Wage (NLW), depending on your age.
-Most employees in the UK over school leaving age are entitled to be paid at least this minimum rate per hour.
+As with any other employee, the employer must pay you at least the National Minimum Wage (NMW) or National Living Wage (NLW).
+Which is relevant depends on your age.
+Most employees in the UK over school-leaving age are entitled to be paid at least this minimum rate per hour.

 What is auto-enrolment?